 1. Keep the muzzle pointed in a safe direction.
-(See "The Basic Rules of Safe Firearms Handling," page 27.)
-2. Press the magazine latch forward and remove the magazine from the frame.
+(See "The Basic Rules of Safe Firearms Handling," page 25.)
+2. Press the magazine latch inward from the left side, and remove the magazine from the frame.
 NOTE: The magazine is designed to fall free of the frame of its own weight when unloaded and the pistol is held in the normal firing position, but you should always prevent possible damage to the magazine by not letting it drop to the ground unless rapid reloading is absolutely necessary.
-3. Place ten (10) or fewer 9mm x 19 Parabellum cartridges into the magazine from the top.
+3. Place eight (8) or fewer .45ACP cartridges into an 8 round magazine, or seven (7) or fewer .45ACP cartridges into a 7 round magazine (see p.
+6 for magazine identification).
 4. Insert the magazine into the frame, taking care that the magazine is locked in place by the magazine latch.
 Slamming the magazine into the frame forcibly is not necessary.
 5. Hold the pistol firmly in the shooting hand but do not touch the trigger.
 Keep the pistol pointed in a safe direction.
 With the thumb and forefinger of the other hand grasp the rear of the slide and pull the slide to the rear as far as it will go (See "Slide Retraction Warning" p.
 12).
 When released, the slide will fly forward to strip the top cartridge from the magazine and chamber it.
 The "double action only" mechanism drops the hammer automatically as the slide moves forward while simultaneously blocking the firing pin.
 There is no "full-cock" position for the hammer, and the pistol cannot be fired in the "single action" mode.
 6. Remember that once you load the chamber, a pull on the trigger will cause the pistol to fire.
 Be careful!
 7. The pistol is now ready to fire by a long "double-action" trigger pull for each shot.
 Every time the trigger is pulled, the hammer will move backward.
 If the trigger is completely pulled, the hammer will then fall forward and fire a cartridge in the chamber.

 8. Subsequent shots are all fired "double-action" until the magazine is empty, the chamber being reloaded as the slide recoils from each shot.
 9. In the event of a misfire, keep the pistol pointed in a safe direction, manually retract the slide and eject the misfired cartridge.
 Then let the slide fly forward to chamber another cartridge from the magazine.
 The pistol can then be fired by a normal "double-action" trigger pull.
 10. Immediately following the firing of a shot, and if a subsequent shot is not to be fired at once, remove your finger from the trigger while the pistol is still pointing in a safe direction downrange.
 11. When the last cartridge loaded into the pistol has been fired, the magazine follower presses the slide stop upward to engage the slide automatically holding the action open.
 If the slide is shut, the shooter should always assume that there is a cartridge in the chamber!